watsonwork/watsonwork-developer-docs/guides/leave_space_mutation.md

 ## Concepts

-The _leaveSpace_ mutation allows you to leave a workspace, where applicable, with the Space ID.
-Currently this only applicable to spaces you are currently invited to.
-In this scenario _leaveSpace_ is used to reject the invite.
+Currently this API only supports invited space members, for other members it will return an error message.
+The _leaveSpace_ mutation allows you to leave a workspace.
+The mutation accepts a Space ID as an argument and makes the request on behalf of the calling user.

 ## Schema